 - Black & white newspaper

 - Used paper napkins (not soiled with grease or solvents)

 - Unwaxed cardboard (must rip into small pieces)

-- Paper bag (must shred)
+- Uncoated/unwaxed paper bag (must shred)

 - Floor crumbs